K-PaaS/application-platform-guide-eng/user_guide/development_application/go.md

 ### 2. Go Application Development Guide

 #### 2.1.
 Outline
-It binds various service packs registered with Open PaaS to applications written in Go language.
-Access information for each service is obtained from the bound environmental information (VCAP\_SERVICES) of the application and applied to the application for use and allows to create Go applications in a Windows environment.
+It binds various service packs registered with Open PaaS to applications written in the Go language.
+Access information for each service is obtained from the bound environmental information (VCAP\_SERVICES) of the application and applied to the application for use and allows to create of Go applications in a Windows environment.

 #### 2.2.
 Development Environment Configuration
 Configure the development environment of the Go Application as shown below.
 -   OS : Windows 7 64bit
 -   Go : 1.5.2
 -   IDE : Intellij IDEA
-There are Commnuity and Ultimate version for Intellij IDEA.
-Community Version is for Free and Ultimate version is a 30-day trial version.
+There are Community and Ultimate version for Intellij IDEA.
+Community Version is for Free and the Ultimate version is a 30-day trial version.

 ##### 2.2.1.
 Go SDK Installation
 1. Download Go SDK